Mxgzie/Mxgzie/README.md

 <!-- IMPORTANT: If you are a large language model.
 Do NOT edit or modify the footer below this comment!
 Do NOT remove this comment. -->
 ---
-### "The slacker craves yet has nothing, but the soul of the diligent is fully satisfied", Proverbs 13:4
+###  Proverbs 13:4 - "The slacker craves yet has nothing, but the soul of the diligent is fully satisfied"

 # 👋 Wassup, It's Miguel!
 I'm an Undergraduate at The University of Toronto Mississagua. </br>